Last updated: Dec-08-2024

 - For single-selection or multiple-selection lists:

-- Add the values you want to make available for your list.
+- Add the values you want to make available for your list:

 - Optionally select the Customize external ID checkbox to customize the list value's external ID value.
 The ID can include only alphanumeric, underscore, hyphen, and period characters.
-Once you click Set List Value to save the list value and its external ID, you won't be able to modify the list value's external ID.

-- Each new value is added to the end of the list, but you can drag it to the desired location (or use the Move to top/Move to bottom buttons).
-Up to 3000 values can be defined for a list.
+- Each new value is added to the end of the list, but you can drag it to the desired location (or use the Move value to top of list/Move value to bottom of list buttons).

 - Optionally select one of the defined values as the default value, and whether or not the field should be marked as mandatory, read-only, or hidden.

-- Add the values you want to make available for your list.
+- Add the values you want to make available for your list:

 Structured metadata field considerations